I Don’t Feed Hay To My Rabbits And What I do Instead That Works

 Why I Don’t Feed Hay

-My main concern with feeding hay is connected to the mold that can grow on hay so easily and you may not even know it.
 Something as simple as a humid day can cause moisture to get in the bale and there really is not much you can do about that.

 Mycotoxins produced from mold are deadly poisons that cause major health issues that are often fatal in rabbits.